 Arnold Clark Community Fund

 Grants of up to £1,000 are available to registered charities, community interest companies, charitable incorporated organisations, social enterprises and community groups.
-Next application deadline: 30 June.
+The Fund is now closed - 'We hope to reopen applications later this year.'

 Asda Foundation